Local students compete, participate in leadership workshops and tour the nation’s capital

-While many in Washington, D.C. were reacting to election results, 12 Jobs for America’s Graduates-Kansas (JAG-K) students were attending the JAG National Student Leadership Academy.
+TOPEKA –18 Jobs for America’s Graduates-Kansas (JAG-K) students attended the JAG National Student Leadership Academy.
 The students competed in skills competitions, attended leadership workshops and had the opportunity to tour familiar monuments and museums in the nation’s capital.
-Kyia McWilliams of Topeka High School and Analisa Ramos of Highland Park High School were members of the group.
+The students earned a spot with the group by placing in the JAG-K state skills competition in October.

-Students earned the all-expense paid trip by finishing in the top three places in one of three skills competitions at the JAG-K Leadership Development Conference held at Rock Springs Ranch in October.
-The skills competitions were: Employability Skills; Math Skills and Public Speaking.
+Students earned the all-expense paid trip by finishing in the top three in one of four skills competitions at the JAG-K Leadership Development Conference held at the National Guard Training Center in Salina, KS in October.
+The skills competitions were: Employability Skills; Math Skills, Public Speaking and Project Based Learning.
 Three statewide JAG-K Career Association elected leaders also earned a position on the national team.

 JAG-K is a 501(c)3 not-for-profit organization that is engaged in 33 Kansas school districts and serves more than 2,700 students.
 JAG-K is an affiliate of the national JAG program that operates in 32 states.
 The 37-year old program has assisted more than one million students nationwide.

 In addition to school districts, JAG-K partners with the Kansas Department for Children and Families (DCF) and the Kansas State Department of Education.
 Funding for the program primarily comes from Temporary Assistance for Needy Families (TANF) dollars, administered by DCF.
 JAG-K also relies on private funds from contributors including AT&T, John Deere, Aetna Foundation, and Amerigroup Foundation.